0xProject/0x-docs/docs/tx-relay-api/api-references/get-tx-relay-v1-swap-quote.md

 ### Example Responses

-There are 2 possible types of the response: `metatransaction_v2` and `otc`.
+There are 2 possible `trade` types in a response: `metatransaction_v2` and `otc`.

 Thus, please don’t assume particular shapes of `trade.eip712.types`, `trade.eip712.domain`, `trade.eip712.primaryType` and `trade.eip712.message` as they will change based on types returned, namely `metatransaction_v2` and `otc`.
 More types might also be added in the future.

-Similarly for `approval.eip712.types`, `approval.eip712.domain`, `approval.eip712.primaryType` and `approval.eip712.message` as there are different types of gasless approval standards.
+Similarly, don't assume particular shapes for `approval.eip712.types`, `approval.eip712.domain`, `approval.eip712.primaryType` and `approval.eip712.message` as there are different types of gasless approval standards.

 **Note that:**